 North America is considered a single zone in the award chart, and includes Atlanta (ATL), Chicago (ORD), Dallas (DFW), Honolulu (HNL), Houston (IAH), Las Vegas (LAS), Los Angeles (LAX), New York (JFK), San Francisco (SFO), Seattle (SEA), Toronto (YYZ), Vancouver (YVR), and Washington, D.C.
 (IAD).

 Book Awards With Korean Air

-Here are the off-peak redemption rates and an estimate of the taxes and fees for Korean Air flights to Japan (NRT) with a stopover in Seoul (ICN).
+Here are the off-peak redemption rates and an estimate of the taxes and fees for Korean Air flights to Tokyo (NRT) with a stopover in Seoul (ICN).